 EUI Associate Member States

 Ph.D.
 Candidates funded by the EUI Associate Member States receive a monthly scholarship/stipend and do not pay the programme's tuition fees, which are covered by the national authorities: Norway and Switzerland.

 Italian Ministry of Foreign Affairs and International Cooperation "Grants for Foreigners" Programme

-The Italian Ministry of Foreign Affairs and International Cooperation awards grants to candidates from the following states: Albania, Bosnia and Herzegovina, People's Republic of China (PRC), Montenegro, North Macedonia, Kosovo, Russian Federation, Serbia, Turkey, United States of America (USA).
+The Italian Ministry of Foreign Affairs and International Cooperation awards grants to candidates from the following states: Albania, Bosnia and Herzegovina, People's Republic of China (PRC), Montenegro, North Macedonia, Kosovo, Russian Federation, Serbia, Turkey, Ukraine, United States of America (USA).
 The programme's tuition fees are also covered.

 EU Member States not adhering to the EUI

 EU Member States: Croatia, the Czech Republic, Hungary and Lithuania have not yet signed the EUI Convention.
 Consequently, there is currently no national funding available for Ph.D. candidates from these countries.

-Candidates from these countries and who are not eligible for any other funding programme may be admitted on condition they are able to secure external sponsorship.
+Candidates who are from these countries and who are not eligible for any other funding programme may be admitted on condition they are able to secure external sponsorship.

 The EUI earmarks scholarships for candidates who are from countries listed on the EUI Special Doctoral Fellowships page and who are not eligible for any other funding programme.

 All other candidates who are not eligible for any funding programme may be admitted on condition they are able to secure an external scholarship.